maalzates/exchange-rate-api/README.md

    php artisan key:generate
    ```

-6. **Run the migrations to create the database schema:**
+6. **Run the migrations to create the database schema and add the --seed flag to fill with fake data:**
    ```
-   php artisan migrate
+   php artisan migrate --seed
    ```

 7. **Start the server using XAMPP or Laravel's built-in server:**